The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

-With electronic elements finding their way into different music genres and birthing new ones, the once niche MIDI controller is now one of the most important pieces of gear for any studio.
+With electronic elements finding their way into different music genres and birthing new ones, getting the right MIDI controller is a top priority.
+It is one of the most important pieces of gear for any studio.

 With this popularity, hundreds of MIDI Controllers now populate the market.
 It can get overwhelming selecting one that caters to your exact needs.
 Do you need a controller with clip launching features or one that has weighted, hammer action keys for piano-like response?
 See the Things to Consider section below if you need answers to those questions.

-Here are the highest rated MIDI controller keyboards in all price ranges, to help you select the best one for your needs.
+Here are our selections for the best midi controller in all price ranges, to help you select the best one for your needs.

 Author & Contributors